 One day is set aside for a wildlife viewing tour into the heart of Denali National Park (included in tour cost).
 Keep your camera ready as you search for grizzly bears, black bears, moose, wolves, caribou, Dall sheep, arctic fox, and if you’re lucky, tremendous views of North America's largest mountain, Mt.
 McKinley (Denali).
 Get off the bus for a hike in a wild and remote wilderness.

-Hiking: There are a number of great hiking options in Denali National Park.
-Hike up Mt Healy for sweeping views of Denali National Park and the Nenana River corridor.
-For those desiring a less strenuous hike there are multiple established trails surrounding the visitor center that are great hikes.
+Hiking- There are a number of great hiking options in Denali National Park.
+Hike up Mt.
+Healy for sweeping views of Denali National Park and the Nenana River corridor.
+For those desiring a less strenuous hike, there are multiple established trails surrounding the visitor center that are great hikes.
 Or, head into the park 15 miles on the free park shuttle and hike along the Savage River or hike up a nearby peak.
-Your guide will explain your hiking options and will make recommendations based on our many years experience exploring and guiding in this region.
+Your guide will explain your hiking options and will make recommendations based on our many years of experience exploring and guiding in this region.

 WILD: The Nenana River Canyon is packed with over 10 Class III and IV rapids over a stretch of river 11 miles long, fun whitewater that is very suitable for beginners.
 Paddle rafting and oar rafting options are available. $92, $72 Ages 10-13.